-This command can take some time.
-Once it has finished it should have created a script with the name graph-XXXXX-YYYYYYYY-script.sh and a directory graph-XXXXX-YYYYYYYY-components.
-Execute the script by typing:
+Once it has finished it should have created a script with the name graph-XXXXX-YYYYYYYYYYYYYyyyscript.sh and a directory graph-XXXXX-YYYYYYYYYyyyyccomponents.
+Execute said script by typing the following (note that it requires the tool dot):

 which illustrates 24 tasks executed in parallel using 12 threads.